vkostyanetsky/RFQ/README.md

 Now you are able to follow links in the `RFQ URL` column of a `Procurement Requisition` document.
 Great work!

-## 😇 What if something is not working properly?
+## 😇 What if something does not work properly?

 Well, all of above are for educational purposes, so everything can happen ¯\\\_(ツ)\_/¯ However, I have included some information which may help you to fix a problem.